Thursday 18 July 2019

 The generator

-A hub generator would be improved if it were a two-phase (4-wire) or three-phase (3-wire) the extra wiring cost is mitigated by integrating the rectifier, overvoltage protection and power management plus speed output into the generator.
+A hub generator would be improved if it were a two-phase (4-wire) or three-phase (3-wire) the extra wiring cost is mitigated by integrating the rectifier, over voltage protection and power management plus speed output into the generator.
 But the single-phase generator was the most cost-effective and a good solution in the 1930s to the 1990s that has set the standard for voltage output.

 3-phase only requires one extra wire.
 The 3 wires fed to a full-wave rectifier would cause a ripple in an LED would only be 15% (https://electronicscoach.com/3-phase-rectifier.html) that would not be discernable to the eye.